peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

    :doc:`rocBLAS <rocblas:index>` performs faster for a specific operation.

 .. note::
-   Experimental: TuneableOp (see Section "PyTorch TuneableOp") can also be used in combination with TorchInductor's max-autotune mode to boost ATen gemm performance but will further increase tuning time required.
+   Experimental: TuneableOp (see Section :ref:`_mi300x-tunableop`) can also be used in combination with TorchInductor's max-autotune mode to boost ATen gemm performance but will further increase tuning time required.
 Environment variable TORCHINDUCTOR_AUTOTUNE_MULTI_DEVICE=1 can be useful in single gpu workloads to distribute triton's gemm tuning.